J-Ellette/Emu-Soft/build_sheet.md

 - Clap - CLI argument parsing (COMPLETE)
 - Diesel - ORM and query builder (COMPLETE)

-## System Tools & DevOps - will need to be placed into a new folder in the root called devops/
+## System Tools & DevOps - will need to be placed into a folder that includes the specific language of the script.
 - Docker - Containerization platform
 - Nginx - Web server/reverse proxy
 - Kubernetes - Container orchestration (components)